TheDrHobo/thedrhobo.github.io/_posts/2026-02-12-travel-Livingstone.md.md

 **Last visit:** April 2013
 **Vibe:** Adrenaline capital meets natural wonder

 Zambia still evokes age-old African tropes of timelessness, poverty and tribalism for many people.
 It's a country that sounds distinctively African but remains largely unknown.
-Despite hosting the UN World Tourism Organisation's (UNWTO) world assembly in August 2013, Zambia is still difficult to place on the map - sandwiched between news-loud neighbours Zimbabwe and the Congo.
+Despite hosting the UN World Tourism Organisation's (UNWTO) world assembly in August 2013, Zambia is still difficult to place on the map - sandwiched as it is between news-loud neighbours Zimbabwe and the Congo.
 However, the UNWTO event has gone some way to remedy Zambia's silent rise as an attractive tourist destination.
-From the minute you land in Lusaka, the nation's rapidly modernising capital, everything seems to undermine the stereotypical understanding of sub-Saharan Africa.
+From the minute you land in Lusaka, the nation's rapidly modernising capital, everything seems designed to undermine stereotypical understandings of sub-Saharan Africa.

 <img src="{{ site.github.url }}/assets/img/Zambia/paul-milley-fS_UGUadwbA-unsplash.jpg" alt="Victoria Falls" title="Victoria Falls - Photo by Paul Milley on Unsplash" style="display: block; margin: 1em auto; max-width: 800px; width: 100%;">